berquist/pymolresponse/README.md

 * Non-orthogonal orbitals.
 Requires switch from using MO energies to full Fock matrices.
 * ROHF reference (compare against DALTON).
 Requires equations for the ROHF orbital Hessian.
 * Post-HF support: MP2, CCSD, and CIS.
 Requires constriction of a Lagrangian.
 * Support for GIAOs.
-Only requires re-dimensioning??
+Only requires re-dimensioning as long as AO matrix elements are available??
 * At least one iterative method for each property type, for example DIIS for inversion and Davidson for diagonalization.
 Requires matrix-vector products.
 * Quadratic response and associated single residues (needed for phosphorescence) and double residues (excited state expectation values and transition moments of linear operators).
 Requires permutation of linear response solution vectors.

 ## Desired features that don't fix the caveats

-* Open-ended response: see xxx.
+* Open-ended response: see [Ringholm, Jonsson, and Ruud)(http://dx.doi.org/10.1002/jcc.23533).
 * Finite-difference for testing and higher-order response.
 * Independence from pyscf, requires molecule/basis set handling, AO integral engine, and RHF/UHF solver.
 * Interface to [PyQuante](https://github.com/berquist/pyquante) and/or [pyquante2](https://github.com/rpmuller/pyquante2).
 * Interface to [Psi4](https://github.com/psi4/psi4) (through Python, not C++).
+* Sphinx-based documentation.
+* Jupyter Notebook-based tutorials.
+* Automated builds and testing with Travis CI.

 # References